draftcode/fakeio/README.rst

 you to test with in-memory file-like object like the one that StringIO provides.
 In spite of that, sometimes you want to pass a file path: when you write acceptance tests or when you write a program that creates files under some directory.
-This library lets you intercept calls to the open built-in function and replace the return value with StringIO object.
+This library lets you intercept calls to the ``open`` built-in function and replace its return value with a StringIO object.

 This library is not intended to replace StringIO.
 You should use StringIO as possible as you can.